learning and development

 Mentorship programs play a crucial role in skills-based training by providing:

-• Personalized guidance: Mentors offer individualized guidance to mentees, helping employees identify their strengths and areas for improvement, develop personalized learning plans, and navigate challenges they encounter during skills-based training.
+• Personalized guidance: Mentors can offer individualized guidance to mentees, helping employees identify their strengths, areas for improvement, develop personalized learning plans, and navigate challenges they encounter during skills-based training.

 • Feedback and support: Mentors provide constructive feedback and support to employees throughout the learning process.
-They offer insights into performance, advice on overcoming obstacles, and encouragement to help employees stay motivated and focused on their development goals.
+They offer performance insights, practical advice to overcome obstacles, and encouragement to help employees stay motivated and focused on their development goals.

-• Skill acquisition: Mentorship accelerates skill acquisition by providing hands-on learning experiences and opportunities for practical application.
-Mentors share their knowledge, expertise, and best practices, helping mentees develop new skills more effectively and efficiently than they might through self-directed learning alone.
+• Skill acquisition: A mentorship program accelerates skill acquisition by combining hands-on learning with real-world application.
+Mentors share their knowledge, expertise, and best practices, making the learning process more effective and efficient than going it alone.

 • Confidence building: Mentors are crucial in building mentees' confidence and self-efficacy.
 By offering encouragement, affirmation, and constructive feedback, mentors help mentees overcome self-doubt and develop the confidence to take on new challenges and succeed in their roles.

-• Career development: Mentorship contributes to long-term career development by helping employees identify and pursue opportunities for advancement and advocating on their behalf.
-Mentors serve as trusted advisors, providing insights into career paths, networking opportunities, and strategies to help mentees achieve professional goals.
+• Career development: Mentorship contributes to long-term people development by helping employees identify and pursue opportunities for growth, navigating career paths, facilitating internal networking, and providing strategies to help employees reach their mentee goals.

 Joan Skelton, Global Director, Diversity & Inclusion at Avison Young, shares how the mentoring program at her company was a resounding success with employees.